Can Chiropractors Write Prescriptions?

 Are Chiropractors Effective To Treat Pains?

 Yes, chiropractors are effective in treating pain.
 In fact, the majority of people who see a chiropractor do so because they are experiencing some type of pain.
 Chiropractors use various methods to treat pain, but the most common is adjustments.
 Adjustments are essentially manual manipulations of the spine or other joints.
-It is a drug-free way to treat pain, being the alternative to medication.
+It is a drug-free way to relieve pain, being the alternative to pain medication.

 If you are overweight, they may recommend lifestyle changes to help you lose weight.
 In other words, chiropractors will look at the whole picture and not just your pain.
 Overall, chiropractors are not able to write prescriptions because they are not medical doctors.
 However, this does not mean that they are not effective in treating pain.
 Their drug-free approach to treatment can be constructive for many people.